Pixel Buds A-Series review: Excellent headphone value for Android users

 As far as I can tell, they sound the same as the Pixel Buds 2 -- or very close to them anyway.
 To get optimal sound, you do need a tight seal, but you should be able to get one with one of the three included eartips.
 These are comfortable earbuds and they do stay in your ears well and can be used for sporting activities, including running.
 They have an IPX4 water-resistance rating, which means they're splashproof, the same as the AirPods Pro.

-They support streaming using the AAC codec, which both Apple and Android devices use for audio streaming, but not AptX streaming for Android devices that support that audio codec.
+They support streaming using the AAC codec, which both Apple and Android devices use for audio streaming, but not AptX streaming.

-Battery life remains slightly underwhelming for non noise-canceling earbuds.
-They're rated at 5 hours at moderate volume levels and you can get an extra 19 hours from the charging case.
+Battery life remains slightly underwhelming for non-noise-canceling earbuds.
+They're rated at five hours at moderate volume levels and you can get an extra 19 hours from the charging case.

 Note that there's no multipoint Bluetooth pairing that gives you the option to pair the buds with two devices simultaneously -- such as computer and a smartphone -- so you can seamlessly switch between the two when a call comes in.
 That's a somewhat rare but useful headphone feature.
 However, you can pair these with multiple devices, just not two at the same time.